stepanovr/Linux_kernel_trace/README.md

 # Linux_kernel_trace

+Version 1.0.0 -- March 22 2025
+Added Funcgraph tool allowing displaying the function calls within the requested function.
+Select the tool from the File menu

 The application is written on Python.
 It has two parts: client and server that communicate over UDP.
 The server usws two files target.py and trace_base.py.
 The server is a python script that runs on a limited resourses Linux machine that is